TheIthorian/Gravity/README.md

 The `motionDetector` class contains additional functionality around detecting device motion and can be imported from `'Gravity/motionDetector.js'`.
 Instantiating this and passing to `Gravity()` will have the following effects:

--   If the client's broweser supports it and when `enableVerticalGravity=true`, the particles will drop in the direction of the Earth's gravity
+-   If the client's browser supports it and when `enableVerticalGravity=true`, the particles will drop in the direction of the Earth's gravity
--   If the client window is moved relative to the desktop, the absolute position of particles will remian the same.
+-   If the client window is moved relative to the desktop, the absolute position of particles will remain the same.
 I.e. if the window is moved 100px to the right, every particle will be moved 100px to the left.
 This uses a custom event dispatcher.

 #### Methods